 The NACA Program also provides

-Technical Assistance grants, offered to Native CDFIs, Certifiable Native CDFIs, and Sponsoring Entities (see eligibility below).
+Technical Assistance grants, offered to Native CDFIs, Emerging Native CDFIs, and Sponsoring Entities (see eligibility below).
 Recipients may use Technical Assistance awards to increase their capacity to serve their communities and/or to create, or become Certified CDFIs.

 By building the capacities of Native CDFIs, these mission-driven organizations can more effectively help create jobs, housing, and community facilities for Native Communities in need.